Barry John: 1972 Championship and retirement

 John's final season with Wales ended disappointingly as both Scotland and Wales refused to travel to Ireland due to the increased violence in Northern Ireland and the events of Bloody Sunday.
 Despite this, John had a good Championship, scoring 35 points in the three games against England, Scotland and France.
 The opener, away to England, was won 12–3, with John scoring two penalty goals and converting a J. P. R. Williams try.
 This was followed by a win over Scotland, in which John played well, converting three of the five Welsh tries and scoring three penalty goals.
 John's final international was at home to France.
-He successfully converted four penalty goals in a 20–6 victory to Wales, and in scoring his final penalty surpassed the Wales international points scoring record of Jack Bancroft set nearly 60 years earlier.
+He successfully converted four penalty goals in a 20–6 victory to Wales, and in scoring his final penalty surpassed the Wales international points-scoring record of Jack Bancroft set nearly 60 years earlier.
 The Welsh Rugby Union's refusal to allow travel to Ireland stole the team's possibility of a consecutive Grand Slam title.

-In 1972, at the age of only 27, with 25 Wales caps and five British Lions caps, Barry John retired from the game.
+In 1972, at the age of only 27, with 25 Wales caps and 5 British Lions caps, Barry John retired from the game.
 John cited the media attention and the unfair expectations of his country as reasons, believing he was "living in a goldfish bowl".
-It is part of rugby folklore that the event that convinced him to retire from rugby was when a young girl curtsied to him outside the opening of an extension to a local bank but in Frank Keating's book The Great Number Tens, John is quoted as saying that it was actually the head cashier who curtsied to him.
+John recalled one incident that moved him to retire was while doing a promotion at a bank; "Inside I said a few words and as I was being introduced to someone she curtsied. ...
+That convinced me this was not normal, I was becoming more and more detached from real people.
+I didn't want this any more."

 His 25 caps for Wales resulted in 90 points scored, 5 tries, 9 conversions, 13 penalties and 8 dropped goals.
 His British Lions career added a further 30 international points, with a single try, 3 conversions, 5 penalties and 2 dropped goals.
 For Cardiff he played 5 seasons, playing 93 matches, during which he scored 24 tries and 30 dropped goals.
 His dropped goal total for Cardiff was the club's second highest total, drawn with Wilf Wooller but short of Percy Bush's tally of 35.